troglobit/finit/doc/conditions.md

-Here we can see that `netd` is allowed to run since both its conditions are in the `on` state, as indicated by the `+`-prefix.  `udhcpc` however is not allowed to run since `net/vlan1/exist` condition is not satsifed.
+Here we can see that `netd` is allowed to run since both its conditions are in the `on` state, as indicated by the `+`-prefix.  `udhcpc` however is not allowed to run since `net/vlan1/exist` condition is not satisfied.
 As indicated by the `-`-prefix.

 To fake interface `vlan1` suddenly appearing, and test what happens to